-On October 12, Carmelite Sisters for the Aged and Infirm and AIG were proud to present four awards for excellence in living out and spreading the Carmelite mission.
-“Flos Carmeli,” meaning “Flower of Carmel,” is an award given to those individuals who are a part of the Carmelite family who propagate the mission of Mother Angeline Teresa, O. Carm, with dedication and enthusiasm.
-The Award ceremony took place at the Carmelite Sisters' Motherhouse in Germantown, NY.
-Following the music-filled and joyful ceremony in St. Teresa’s chapel, the award recipients and guests were treated to a celebratory dinner.
+The Carmelite Sisters for the Aged and Infirm and AIG Board Members are proud to announce two awards for excellence in living out and spreading the Carmelite mission.
+“Flos Carmeli,” meaning “Flower of Carmel,” is an award given to those individuals who are a part of the Carmelite family who propagate the mission of Venerable Mary Angeline Teresa McCrory, O. Carm., Foundress of the Carmelite Sisters for the Aged and Infirm, with dedication and enthusiasm.

 Sign-up to receive our monthly newsletter, event updates, announcements, and specials.